Is chocolate good for your heart?

 Harvard’s research proved more evidence that chocolate can benefit heart health.
 However, before you run and eat tons of chocolate, it’s only healthy in moderation.

-The study showed that people eating 2-6 servings had the best results, which means that they ate about a square of chocolate a day.
+Results showed that those who consumed 2-6 servings, about a square of chocolate a day, had the best results.
 Eating more than that can lead to heart problems instead of preventing them.

 The authors of the study added, “Eating excessive amounts of chocolate is not recommended because many chocolate products are high in calories from sugar and fat and could lead to weight gain and other metabolic problems.
 But moderate intake of chocolate with high cocoa content may be a healthy choice.”